MatthiasELBAZ/TokenGenerationPipeline/README.md

 # TokenGenerationPipeline

-Due to the revolution of LLM model in the world AI, companies want to integrate their powers into their services.
-However the use of the API can be expensive and the models are  too large to fit on GPU.
-The solution will be to spill parameters over to disk and ram.
+Due to the revolution of LLM model in the world of AI, companies want to integrate its prformances into their services.
+However the use of the API can be expensive and the models are  too large to fit on regular devices.
+The solution will be to split parameters over to disk and ram.

 The main objective was to create a token generation pipeline for the following models:
 1. bigscience/bloom-7b1